Chanheng-Ngen/Borey-Sell-Front-end.web/README.md

 # Borey-Sell-Front-end
-Just practice my skill using HTML and CSS only and wait for add javaScript continue!
+Just practice own skill after has been from internet like youtube doucument W3School ChatGPT (Explain more) also! using HTML CSS JavaScript !